tkrotoff/jquery-simplecolorpicker/README.md

 # Very simple jQuery color picker

 Yet another jQuery color picker.
-This plugin is unobtrusive and integrates well with Twitter Bootstrap.
+This plugin is unobtrusive and integrates well with Twitter Bootstrap (it works just fine without).
 The source code only requires jQuery and is about 200 lines of JavaScript and 100 lines of CSS.

 Try the demo [online](http://plnkr.co/edit/VVclW0?p=preview) on Plunker.